ComposeCode/RHEL7-RHCE-course-helper/chapter9/section9-1.md

 ## Access Control

-- Controlling Access for Users and Groups:
+## Controlling Access for Users and Groups:

+- Limiting access to private directories is done through the .htaccess file or directly in the directory container in the httpd.conf file.

+Users can be assigned passwords that may be different to their RHEL passwords, the key directives to control access at user and group levels are described below:
+- AuthType: Sets basic authentication.
+- AuthhName: adds general comments.
+-

 ### Exercises.